yuly-sanchez/IntroSDE-Assignment1/README.md

 Person with id 3544: Simonetta born 06-03-2015.
 Has an weight of 72.61 and height of 72.61.
 ```

 > Another way to do marshall java objects to XML.
-Using JAXB and generated class with JAXB XJC.This class will produce a *people_new_xjc.xml* in home folder.
+Using JAXB and generated class with JAXB XJC.
+This class will produce a *people_new_xjc.xml* in home folder.

 ```xml
 **Marshalling to XML using generated class with JAXB XJC**